JeanDes-Code/solana_nft_gated/README.md

 Check this address to get Solana devnet tokens for free <https://thirdweb.com/faucet/solana>.

-The project was made using thirdweb <https://thirdweb.com/>, Solana, Next.js and TailwindCSS.
+The project was made using thirdweb <https://thirdweb.com/>, Solana, Next.js (typescript) and TailwindCSS.